Turtle Mountain Community College: Partnerships

 TMCC is a member of the American Indian Higher Education Consortium (AIHEC), which is a community of tribally and federally chartered institutions working to strengthen tribal nations and make a lasting difference in the lives of American Indians and Alaska Natives.
 TMCC was created in response to the higher education needs of American Indians.
 TMCC generally serves geographically isolated populations that have no other means of accessing education beyond the high school level.

 Athletics

 Turtle Mountain competes in the Northern Intercollegiate Athletic Conference and the USCAA.
 The team nickname is the Mighty Mikinocks.
-The Athletic Director is Mike Gonzalez.
-The school fields teams in Men's and Women's basketball.
+The school fields teams in men's and women's basketball.